Scroll down the page to browse our services

 Look out for group classes starting next year – it’s more fun to learn with friends.
 And keep an eye on our events page for special opportunities.
 Volunteer tutors are very welcome.

 Drop into the Neighbourhood Centre on Gardiner Crescent during opening hours to use our WIFI, scanner and computer free of cost, or do your photocopying for a small charge.

 When money is tight, or you’re facing difficulties like illness or the effects of natural disaster your Neighbourhood Centre can lend a hand.
 We have a food pantry that is open regularly at our offices.
 We’re also able to provide vouchers to pay for gas and electricity bills if you are eligible for these.
 If you’d like to know more or donate food and other items, click here.

 No interest loans

-The No Interest Loan Scheme (NILS) helps people who are on a low income to buy new essential items such as white goods, mobile phones and computers, medical equipment, furniture, CTP insurance, car repairs, and education/training of up to $1500 in value.
+The No Interest Loan Scheme (NILS) helps people who are on a low income to buy new items such as white goods, TVs, mobile phones, computers, medical equipment, vet bills, medical bills, furniture, CTP insurance, car repairs, and education/training of up to $1500 in value.
 Users repay the loan, usually over a year.
-To be eligible, you will need to have lived at your current residence for at least three months and not qualify for other loans.
 Fill out this short form and we’ll get right back to you with more info and appointment times.